On our tour of Belgium at the end of June, we decided to see Bruges and use it as a stopover point for three days.

 Memling Museum – The Hospital Chapel

-The cost for visiting the museum is 12 euros. free if you purchase the Brugge City Card.
+The cost for visiting the museum is 12 euros. free of charge if you purchase the Brugge City Card.

 9. The Groening Bruges Museum